Pregnancy - polyhydramnios; Hydramnios - polyhydramnios

 Your provider measures the size of your belly at every visit.
 This shows the size of your womb.
 If your womb is growing faster than expected, or it is larger than normal for your baby's gestational age, the provider may:

 - Have you come back sooner than normal to check it again

-- Do an ultrasound
+- Do an ultrasound of your womb

 Mild polyhydramnios that shows up later in pregnancy often doesn't cause serious problems.

 Severe polyhydramnios may be treated with medicine or by having extra fluid removed.

 Women with polyhydramnios are more likely to go into early labor.
 The baby will need to be delivered in a hospital.
 That way, the providers can immediately check the health of the mother and baby and give treatment if needed.

 Buhimschi CS, Mesiano S, Muglia LJ.
 Pathogenesis of spontaneous preterm birth.
 In: Lockwood CJ, Copel JA, Dugoff L, eds.
 Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2023:chap 7.

 Gilbert WM.
 Amniotic fluid disorders.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 28.

 Suhrie KR, Tabbah SM.
 The fetus.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 115.